Inroduction

 One straightforward normalization method involves min-max

-normalization, where the normalized D
+normalization, where the normalized D value signifies the

 degree to which the selected variant pertains to the annotated